 10. Mood issues such as anxiety, depression, mood swings and ADD.

 TESTING FOR GLUTEN INTOLERANCE.

-I have found the single best ways to determine if you have an issue with gluten is to do an elimination diet [ask me if you would like a copy of an elimination diet] and take it out of your diet for at least 2 to 3 weeks and then reintroduce it.
+I have found the single best ways to determine if you have an issue with gluten is to do an elimination diet [you'll find this in my new Ebook - Cracking the Crohn's Guide.] and take it out of your diet for at least 2 to 3 weeks and then reintroduce it.

 NOTE: Gluten is a very large protein and it can take months and even years to clear from your system so the longer you can eliminate it from your diet before reintroducing it, the better.

 I think the best advice with gluten is that if you feel significantly better off not eating gluten or feel worse when you reintroduce it, then gluten is likely a problem for you.